 Coupons Are Vanishing During Inflation

-The category below shows the proportion of decrease in different industries.
-20% of the retailers are food, grocery store, or restaurant.
-As the rising food price has hit a history record, food-related merchants are the ones who face the greatest burden.
+The category below shows the proportion of decrease by industry.
+The food-related fields account for 20% as the rising food price has hit a history record.
 Retailers that sell shoes, clothing, or other accessories are the second which are cutting their discounts for customers.
 Higher prices for materials and delivery costs with the soaring gas price make clothing retailers adjust their sales policy.
 The next is a hotel, museum, zoo, and other sites that sell tickets.
 Travel in 2022 is starting to come back.
-However, it still doesn’t recover to the pre-pandemic level.
-While the rising cost in every aspect and high gas prices make the tickets of the plane more expensive.
-Now the prices for US domestic flights have shot up by a staggering 47 % compared to January, meaning that prices are now 30% higher than they were at the same point in 2019.
+However, it still hasn't recovered to the pre-pandemic level.
+The rising cost in every aspect and high gas prices make the tickets of the plane more expensive.
+Domestic flight prices in the US have soared by 47% since January, 30% higher than they were at the same time in 2019.

 Reference